-MOVES VPOP inputs for 2017 were developed using 2017 data and the inputs for 2020 were developed using 2020 data.
+MOVES VPOP inputs for 2017 were developed using 2017 data and the inputs for 2023 were developed using 2022 data projected to 2023.
 The source type population for sources 41 (intercity bus), 53 (single unit long-haul truck) and 62 (combination long-haul trucks) was generated by applying the national VMT and VPOP ratio for each source and county to the relevant VMT.
-Further details regarding the establishment of the source type populations for the New Jersey fleet are provided electronically in Attachment 3.
+Further details regarding the establishment of the source type populations for the New Jersey fleet are provided electronically in Attachment 2.

-2.10 HPMS VMT by Vehicle Type
+2.9 HPMS VMT by Vehicle Type

 The VMT by vehicle type is based on the HPMS VMT data from the New Jersey Department of Transportation.
-Growth factors for future years (2020) are from the MPO's regional transportation models.
+Growth factors for future years (2023) are from the MPO's regional transportation models.

-2.11 Month VMT Fraction
+2.10 Month VMT Fraction